-70 - 79 %: This is good work that completes most of the requirements of the assignment.
-Though the content, argumentation organization, and style are logical and coherent, they require revision and may not reflect a high level of originality and creativity on the part of the author.
+70-79%: This is good work that completes most of the requirements of the assignment.
+Though the content, argumentation organization, and style are logical and

 60 - 69 %: This work either does not complete the requirements of the assignment, or meets them quite inadequately.
 This work requires a good deal of revision, and is largely unsuccessful in content, argumentation, organization, and style.